hvianna/audioMotion.js/docs/users-manual.md

 Several options of color gradients for the analyzer graphs.
 You can also change gradients using the **G** and **Shift + G** keyboard shortcuts.

+You can disable specific gradients and create your own gradients in the [Config panel](#config-panel).

 | Switch | Description |
 |:-------|:------------|
 | **AUTO** | Select the **next gradient** on each track change, or a **random gradient** on each mode change when [Random mode](#random-mode) is active |